The dreaded F word

-Wednesday 8 March signifies International Women's Day.
-In some countries it represents the celebration of love for women, similar to Valentine's Day or Mothers' Day.
-In other regions its takes on more of a political stance, whereby the struggles of women worldwide are brought to the fore.
-No doubt it provides an opportunity to consider the advancement of gender equality and the continued fight for woman's rights around the world, otherwise known as the feminist movement.
+Each year, on March 8 we celebrate International Women's Day.
+In some countries it represents the celebration women, similar to Valentine's Day or Mothers' Day.
+In other regions it takes on more of a political stance, whereby the struggles of women worldwide are brought to the fore.
+No doubt it provides an opportunity for all to consider the advancement of gender equality and the continued fight for woman's rights around the world, otherwise known as the feminist movement.

 It's difficult to talk about woman's rights without mentioning that ugly F word: feminist.
 Mentioning the dreaded F word congers up images of stereotypical man-hating, white women, who are angry, radical activists.
 Modern feminists believe this is a stereotype was propagated by people that sought to undermined the support of the women's movement.
 Meanwhile, African-American women claim that the modern feminist movement is concerned only with white women's rights and does not cater to their specific issues, whilst other feminists claim that women who bare their breasts (i.e Emma Watson & Madonna) are sending the plight of women backwards rather than forwards.
 And finally let's not forget the guys out there who are standing up in support of women's issues and are copping flack for speaking on behalf of women.
 Gee, it's a tough gig being a feminist.
 You're expected to be everything to everyone and there's always some other feminist telling you you're doing it wrong.
 It's no wonder no one wants to call themselves a feminist these days.

 However, the fact remains that the feminists' fight for equality still has a long way to go.
 The feminist movement is now so broad that it encompasses a plethora of issues, along with many seperate organisations and individuals that campaign for change.
 Here are just a few examples:

 Domestic violence against women (See White Ribbon in Australia),